aws-samples/streaming-analytics-workshop/workshop/content/flink-on-kda/cleanup/_index.en.md

 weight: 80
 ---

 Congratulations!
-You have not only built a reliable, scalable, and highly available streaming application based on Apache Flink and Kinesis Data Analytics for Java Applications.
+You have not only built a reliable, scalable, and highly available streaming application based on Apache Flink and Kinesis Data Analytics.
 You also scaled the different components while ingesting and analyzing up to 25k events per second in near-real time.
 In large parts, this scenario was enabled by using managed services, so you didn’t need to spend time on provisioning and configuring the underlying infrastructure.

 #### Be frugal!